 Many of the provided recommendations rely on services available only with Enterprise Mobility + Security (EMS) E5 licenses.
 Recommendations presented assume full EMS E5 license capabilities.

 Your organization may be subject to regulatory or other compliance requirements, including specific recommendations that may require you to apply policies that diverge from these recommended configurations.
 These configurations recommend usage controls that have not historically been available.
 We recommend these controls, because we believe they represent a balance between security and productivity.

-We have done our best to account for a wide variety of organizational protection requirements, we’re not able to account for all possible requirements or for all the unique aspects of your organization.
+We have done our best to account for a wide variety of organizational protection requirements, but we’re not able to account for all possible requirements or for all the unique aspects of your organization.